cpa4001/HelloBlazorApp/README.md

 Home
 ![Sample Image](BlazorAppv1.PNG)

-In Terminal from Visual Studio
+In Terminal from Visual Studio - This is useful for editing and testing on local machine
 ![Sample Image](BlazorAppFromTerminal.PNG)

 ## Acknowledgement